Grace Jones Says She Wouldn’t Have Been A Model By Today’s Standards

-While the fashion industry is in the midst of an OG supermodel resurgence (hello Carla Bruni and Claudia Schiffer), there's one model in particular that's glad to sit the whole thing out.
+While the fashion industry is in the midst of an OG Supermodel resurgence (oh hey Carla Bruni and Claudia Schiffer!), there's one model in particular that's glad to sit the whole thing out.
 In fact, she’s not even sure she would have been able to make it as a model by today’s strict beauty standards.

 In the 1970's, Grace Jones was a force to be reckoned with in the world of French fashion.
 She routinely worked with Yves Saint Laurent, Claude Montana, Azzedine Alaïa, and Kenzo.
 At the time she was celebrated for her bold, somewhat androgynous look and build, but Jones isn't so sure those same feelings would've translated to today.
 “I’m glad I’m not doing it now,” she tells The Guardian, “I’d probably be dead.
 Everybody’s so skinny.
 Size zero is like the walking dead.
 Not sexy at all.”